-Eviction uses these values to determine what to evict with conjunction to the pods priority Pod Priority and Preemption.
+Eviction uses these values in conjunction with pod priority to determine what to evict Pod Priority and Preemption.

 Pod priority is specified through Priority classes, which map to a priority value.
 The priority values are: High, Medium, Low.
 The default is Medium.
 Pod priority is supported for: